huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_server.md

     desired image for the IEC server.
     Changing this parameter creates a new IEC server resource.

-* `name` - (Required, String, ForceNew) Specifies the IEC server name.
+* `vpc_id` - (Required, String, ForceNew) Specifies the ID of vpc for the IEC server.
+VPC mode only *CUSTOMER* can be used to create IEC server.
-    This parameter can contain a maximum of 64 characters, which may consist of letters, digits, dot(.), underscores (_), and hyphens (-).
     Changing this parameter creates a new IEC server resource.

+* `subnet_ids` - (Required, List, ForceNew) Specifies an array of one or more subnet ID of Network for the IEC server binding.
+    Changing this parameter creates a new IEC server resource.

 * `security_groups` - (Required, List, ForceNew) Specifies an array of one or more security group IDs to associate with the IEC server.
-    Changing this parameter creates a new IEC server resource.

-* `subnet_ids` - (Required, List, ForceNew) Specifies an array of one or more subnet ID of Network for the IEC server binding.
     Changing this parameter creates a new IEC server resource.

 * `system_disk_type` - (Required, String, ForceNew) Specifies the type of system